Fact Sheets - Forest and Eastern Tent Caterpillars

 The forest tent and eastern tent caterpillars are similar in habits and appearance.
 Fully grown forest tent caterpillars (larvae) have keyhole-like, or shoe print-shaped, whitish spots on each body segment.
 This fine line of spots runs down the middle of the back for the entire length of the body.
 On each side there is a blue line, which gives them a bluish appearance.
 Their favorite hosts are oak, poplar, maple and birch.
 The caterpillars do not build nests but leave mats of silken threads on trees where they travel or rest.

 The eastern tent caterpillar differs in that it has a solid whitish line down the center of the back and an orangish stripe on the sides.
 They feed on apple, crabapple and cherry trees and build distinctive nests in forks of trees.

 Forest tent caterpillars have denuded forests in many areas for up to five years in a row.
 Trees can usually survive such defoliation, but with reduced growth.
 Disease, other insects, nutrition, moisture and general poor condition may cause tree mortality in defoliated trees.
-Higher defoliating populations of forest tent caterpillars typically drop after two years due to natural conditions and diseases.
+Higher defoliating populations of forest tent caterpillars typically drop after two years due to natural conditions, parasites, predators, and diseases.
 Freezing weather shortly after eggs hatch kills large numbers of caterpillars, and excessively high temperatures later in the spring kills large numbers of adults and reduces the viability of newly laid eggs.